If you've ever passed a kidney stone, you know that kidney stone pain can be intense.

 How Do You Diagnose Kidney Stones?

-Your doctor will ask you about your health history, especially if you've had kidney stones before.
-They'll also do a physical exam.
+First, your doctor will ask you about your health history, especially if you've had kidney stones before.
+They'll also perform a physical exam to look for symptoms.

 Then your doctor may order:

-- Blood work, to find out levels of calcium and uric acid in your blood.
+- Blood work — To find out levels of calcium and uric acid in your blood, which may promote stone formation.

-- Imaging tests, to see the size and shape of the kidney stones and where they are.
+- Imaging tests — To see the size and shape of the kidney stones and where they are.
+These tests include:

-- Urine tests, to find out what chemicals are in your urine.
+- Urine tests — Finds out what chemicals are in your urine.

 How Do You Treat Kidney Stones?